Contributing Gear Editor

 Unless you’re wearing high cut hiking boots, ankle height socks are a great pick.
 Ankle socks hit high enough to prevent rubbing from your boots but are cooler thank crew cut socks. the Smartwool Hike Light Cushioned Ankle Socks feature light cushioning along the bottom for a minimalistic design with just the right amount of support.
 The socks sports a women specific fit with strategically placed mesh zones for maximum breathability.
 Made from a blend of merino wool and recycled nylon, the Hike Light socks are comfortable, breathable, and work to keep you warm even when they’re wet.

-CHECK PRICE ON REI CHECK PRICE ON Smartwool
+CHECK PRICE ON Smartwool CHECK PRICE ON REI

 Best Hiking Socks Comparison Table